-The Airports Company of South Africa, which owns a number of airports, is publicly owned and governed by the Airports Company Act.
+The Airports Company of South Africa SOC Limited, which owns a number of airports, is predominantly state owned and governed by the Airports Company Act.
 No regulations have been promulgated in terms of the act.
 While an application for an aerodrome licence must provide details of the residence and nationality of directors and shareholders, there is no underpinning in the Civil Aviation Regulations for these details to be for any purpose other than formality and information.

 What is the authorisation procedure for the operation of airports?

 The South African Civil Aviation Authority (SACAA) must conduct the requisite audits and inspections of airports.
 An airport must receive an aerodrome licence to operate and must comply with the Civil Aviation Regulations.
 Licences are renewed annually, subject to further audits and inspections.

 What ongoing operating requirements apply (including obligations relating to safety, security and facilities maintenance)?

 Safety management systems must be designed and executed to ensure the safety and security of airports.
 The provisions of the safety management system must be commensurate with the size, nature and complexity of the operations or activities authorised to be conducted and necessary for the issuance of the requisite licence and certificate.
 Airport safety must be monitored continuously and renewed procedures to heighten the levels of safety must be implemented.
 Certain safety requirements are outlined under the Civil Aviation Regulations.

 What airport charges apply and how are they regulated?

 Airport charges consist of landing, parking and passenger service charges, all of which are regulated by the Airports Company Act.